 How to get here: from La Mer beach the most convenient way to get to the Dubai Mall is by taking a taxi.

 It is time to escape from the heat and visit one of the largest shopping centers in the world.
 You don’t need to do any shopping to enjoy your stay in Dubai Mall.
 Here are our proposals:

-Dubai Dino is a 155-million-year-old dinosaur.
+- Dubai Dino is a 155-million-year-old dinosaur.
 The skeleton of this dinosaur was discovered in 2008 in Wyoming, USA, and transported to Dubai via air-freight.
-If you want to know more about Dino, don’t hesitate to ask the staff in the mall.
+If you are keen to know more about Dino, don’t hesitate to ask the staff in the mall.
 You can find Dubai Dino in the heart of Souk.

-Dubai Aquarium is the largest suspended aquarium in the world.
-You can watch it for free from the outside, but if you want to discover more, walk through the tunnel, see sharks or king croc, you will need to buy the ticket.
+- Dubai Aquarium is the largest suspended aquarium in the world.
+You can watch it for free from the outside, but if you are eager to discover more, walk through the tunnel, see sharks or king croc, you will need to buy the ticket.
 This is a great place to visit if you are visiting Dubai with kids.

-Human Waterfalls is often used as the meeting point in the mall.
-Human Waterfall is a breathtaking feature traversing all the mall’s four levels with fiberglass sculptures of human divers.
+- Human Waterfalls are often used as the meeting point in the mall.
+The Human Waterfall is a breathtaking feature traversing all the mall’s four levels with fiberglass sculptures of human divers.

 Watch the spectacle called Melodies of the Village.
 This art installation is located in The Village.
 Melodies of the Village features LED lights with a musical system that responds to touch.

-See the colorful umbrellas displayed overhead at the denim street.
+See the colorful umbrellas displayed overhead on the denim street.